AICC/CMI-5_Spec_Current/best_practices/index.md

 * If at least one AU has a moveOn criteria specified (other than “NotApplicable”) then the course would be satisfied upon satisfaction of those AU’s.
 * It is considered to be a better practice to explicitly specify the moveOn for each AU in a course structure to ensure there is no confusion over the satisfaction requirements of a course.

+### Best Practice #{% increment bpCount %} – Launching apps on mobile devices

+One of the following options should be used to launch AU's that are apps on mobile devices:

+_Option 1_: Use an app protocol in the launch URL.

+* AU is an app.
+* AU has url with a protocol LMS launches App using URL with app protocol.
+* An app redirecting to browser is not useful.
+If using app protocol to launch, don’t use "returnURL".

+_Option 2_: Use and HTML wrapper to launch the app AU is an HTML page (wrapper) that directs from the mobile browser to the app.

 ------